 - MagicTools License Key – this key is obtained from the seller and is used to validate that the current user is licensed.
 MagicTools makes a web service call to an endpoint on the believablemagic.com server to validate the current license key.
 It is the responsibility of the licensed organization to put this key only into the hands of people who are authorized to use the MagicTools software on behalf of the organization.

 - Predictive Index API Key – this key is generated within the administrative user interface of the PI Software by a Site Admin or Account Admin user of the PI software.
 Any actions taken via MagicTools using this API Key are recorded within the PI software as actions of the API Key owner.
 This key is considered sensitive data because it grants access via the Predictive Index API to data stored in the PI software.
 Learn more about: Using PI API Keys

 The sensitivity of the PI API Key described above is the reason that Believable Magic recommends the following two guidelines:

 - For PI Users – MagicTools – for PI is intended for use by those individuals who have already been entrusted with access to the organization’s PI data via a PI user account.

-- Individual API Keys – MagicTools users should each be given an individual PI API Key that is associated with their own PI user account so that they may access and modify the same data via MagicTools as they are able to access and modify through the PI software directly.
+- Individual API Keys – MagicTools users should each be given an individual PI API Key that is associated with an assigned PI user account so that they may access and modify the same data via MagicTools as they are able to access and modify through the PI software directly.

-No New Perms – Providing an individual API Key to trusted PI users does not extend their access and control privileges, it only enables them to use those privileges more efficiently and powerfully through MagicTools.
+No New Permissions – API Keys don’t have more power than their users do.
+Providing an individual API Key to a trusted PI user does not extend their access and control privileges, it only enables them to use those privileges more efficiently and powerfully through MagicTools.

 API Access Required – API Keys are only useful to PI client organizations that have API Access turned on.
 PI clients may ask the PI Support team to turn on API Access for your organization if this has not already been done.